Drug Screening Clinic in Alexandria, and Ruther Glen VA

+Drug screening is an important process for several reasons such as identifying drug abuse, ensuring safety, monitoring medication use, and complying with legal requirements.
 Premier Acute Care Services offers drug screening, so contact us today to learn more.
-For more information, call us.
+For more information, contact us today or online check-in.
 We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA!

 Table of Contents:

 A drug screening involves taking a biological sample from the individual being screened, with the sample then being tested for the presence of drugs.
 The sample can be of blood, urine or some other biological material where drugs would be present if the individual had drugs in their system.
 Drug testing must be performed in a certified and reputable laboratory and involves a two-step process that greatly reduces the risk for a false positive or false negative test.
 The first step is called the immunoassay and can be used as a method for screening the sample.
 A negative result at this step will result in the test being negative and the sample doesn’t move on to step two.
 If the sample comes back from the immunoassay as non-negative, an untested portion of the sample moves on to the confirmatory GC-MS analysis.
 This test will not only confirm the presence of drugs in the sample but will also be able to identify the individual substances and quantify the amount in the sample.